mit212/lab1_2024/README.md

     <summary><i> Nothing is happening?</i>
     </summary>

     As noted at the end of the [previous section](#32-uploading-code-on-the-microcontroller), make sure you have rearranged the files in the `src` directory so that `motor_drive_test.cpp` is in the `robot` subfolder and everything else is in the `test_code` subfolder.
-PlatformIO will only compile the files in `src/robot`.
+PlatformIO will only compile the files in the `src/robot/` directory.
     </details>

 2. The power supply has a knob to vary its output voltage.
 Try changing this to about `10V`, `7V`, then `3V`.
 Notice that the wheel spins slower overall at lower voltages, and doesn't spin at all below certain voltages!
 This is because the motor driver has a lower limit it needs to surpass in order to function.